Book Summary: The Forty Rules of Love by Elif Shafak

 Sweet Blasphemy: Shams of Tabriz

-Ella’s Correspondence with Aziz
+Ella’s Correspondence to Aziz

 Part 2: Water – The Dance of Love